followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/filterSyncEnabled.md

 <!--/shortDescription-->

 <!--fullDescription-->
-This option set to *"auto"* means that the synchronization is on if the [filter panel](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/filterPanel/) is visible, and off otherwise.
+The synchronization is on by default if the [filter panel](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/filterPanel/) is visible, and off otherwise.
 <!--/fullDescription-->